Emily-Ebaugh/Emily-Ebaugh/README.md

 - 👋 Hi, I’m @Emily-Ebaugh
 - 👀 I’m interested in ...
 Data Analysis, Medical Research and Business Analytics
 - 🌱 I’m currently learning ...
-Data Science through the TripleTen program and I have an AA degree in Pre-nursing and a General AA.
+Data Science through the TripleTen program and I have an AA degree in Pre-nursing as well as a General AA.
 - 💞️ I’m looking to collaborate on ...
+Collecting, cleaning, and analyzing complex datasets, designing and deploying machine learning models, and integrating these models into production systems.
 - 📫 How to reach me ... is by email sfcc.emily.ebaugh@gmail.com
-- 😄 Pronouns: ...
-She
 - ⚡ Fun fact: ...
-I have worked in restaurants for over 10 years and am currently a general manager of a bar at the age of 29.
+I have worked in hospitality and sales for 14 years and recently stepped down from general management of Morty's Tap and Grille to pursue my dream of data science.

 <!---
 Emily-Ebaugh/Emily-Ebaugh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.